wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### Group Home DIrectories

-Group home directories have no additional storage.
+Group home directories have 5TB of storage.
 Additionally, home directories are shared across nodes and have a path as follows:

 ```
 /home/smith-lab